Equipment Use Policy

 C. Library Equipment Loan Policy

-1. Certain library equipment may be borrowed at no charge, for use at programs or events presented in the library, or for community use outside the library.
-Examples would be the projector and whiteboard.
+- Certain library equipment may be borrowed at no charge, for use at programs or events presented in the library, or for community use outside the library.

-4. The length of the check-out period shall be determined by policy, staff, and in response to borrower’s needs and other public demand.
+- The length of the check-out period shall be determined by policy, Library Director or Assistant Director, and in response to borrower’s needs and other public demand.